 Autumn is my favorite time of year.
 The temperature is just right for me, the leaves are beautiful, and Halloween and Thanksgiving are always fun.
-Fall also reminds me of the time of year when my mother would predictably ask her three sons to redd up the garage (for those of you not from western Pennsylvania, “to redd” means to clean).
-Cleaning out the garage consisted of moving everything in the garage into the driveway and then hosing off the garage floor.
+Fall also reminds me of the time of year when my mother would predictably ask her three sons to clean the garage.
+Cleaning out the garage consisted of moving everything in the garage into the driveway and then sweeping and hosing off the garage floor.
 After we let the floor dry we moved everything back into the garage.
 It was always a dreaded task that wasted perfect backyard football weather.

 The silly thing about the chore was that we hardly ever threw anything away or donated stuff to charity.
 I can still remember wheeling the wagon filled with old baseball equipment out to the yard and then right back into the garage again.
 Figuring out what needs to be trashed or donated is the first step to organizing your garage.
 With the car taking up so much real estate, you need to be organized with the space you do have at your disposal.

 Using the walls for storage is key.
 You could easily go for the quick and cheap project with some strategically placed heavy duty hooks or you could go the storage system route.
 It probably depends on how much stuff you have or how much you actually use your garage.

 A guest post by Lauren Halagarda has some excellent tips that should help you out immensely.
 The garage is one of the most common areas for clutter to accumulate and it needs to be kept under control before the car no longer fits into its spot.

 This post has been updated since its original publication in 2008.